Multi-Location Business Studies after Class 12 – Rendezvous with USC-HKUST-Bocconi Grad

 Few Important Excerpts from the Conversation with Sayantan’s Parents

-The current job market in the US is a little hard for the international students who are pursuing non-STEM degrees at the undergraduate level.
+The current job market in the US is a little hard for international students who are pursuing non-STEM degrees at the undergraduate level.

 In Sayantan’s batch, there were around 7 international students (out of 45) who were non-US or non-EU nationals.
 Sayantan is the only student who got placed in the US within three months.